Search Railroad Sites For:

 Later we arrived at Fir/La Veta Pass.

-An ex Box Car serves as a storage unit at Fir.
+I photographed a former boxcar which serves as a storage unit at Fir.

 Our train then crested the grade at Fir.

-A few minutes later it took the loop below Fir.
+A few minutes later, it took the loop below Fir.
 I returned to conversations as we dropped down the west slope of the pass.

 Another look south down that range of mountains.